 top of page

-Rachio 3 vs. Orbit B-hyve: Best Smart Sprinkler Controllers (2026 Review)
+Rachio 3 vs. Orbit B-hyve XR: The Smart Sprinkler Showdown (2026)

 It’s 2026.
 Your thermostat is smart.
 Your door lock is smart.
 So why are you still kneeling in the garage, squinting at a confusing plastic dial from 1995 to program your sprinklers?

 Enter the Smart Sprinkler Controller.
 These devices replace your old timer, connect to your Wi-Fi, and automatically adjust watering based on the actual weather forecast.
-They don't water when it rains.
-They water more during a heatwave.

 We tested both systems to find the best smart sprinkler controller for your smart home.